NoteRepoLabs/noterepo-backend/README.md

 cd noterepo-backend
 ```

-Then install the dependencies using `npm`
+Then install the dependencies using `yarn`

 ```sh
 $ yarn install